chenningg/OODP-MOBLIMA-Design-Project/README.md

 <h1 align="center">MOBLIMA</h1>
 <p>Welcome to our Movie Booking and Listing Management Application (MOBLIMA).
-This is a purely console based application, and allows for movie listings, revies and even the booking and cancellation of tickets through an ASCII interface!
+This is a purely console based application, and allows for movie listings, reviews and even the booking and cancellation of tickets through an ASCII interface!
 This application was a project made for Nanyang Technological University, Singapore's CZ2002 course - Object Oriented Design & Programming.</p>
 <p align="center"><img alt="Cinema booking screen." src="https://i.imgur.com/jt99Ypt.png"></img></p>

 ## Group Details